Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 ## Switch on &frasl; off single feature flags

-The Entwicklermodus (Development mode) of the engine room allows to switch on &frasl; off specific system behavior fundamentally.
+The Development mode of the engine room allows to switch on &frasl; off specific system behavior fundamentally.
 For example, you can enable special caching functions of the *Core1 Platform*.
 Additionally, you can disable module-specific features such as the import of orders and event manager features.
 You can use the development mode for testing purposes or, for example, to temporarily switch off a connection, because you are informed about a third-party application downtime.
 Each action in the development mode is logged.